 During peak periods, the green time for vehicles waiting on the side street or arterial street left turn lanes (called “minor movements”) may seem too short.
-This often occurs because larger movements (like three lane through) may need the time to match the traffic demand.
-Yes, sometimes 2-5 vehicles may wait a second cycle for a left turn; while 8-18 through vehicles pass on the first green.
-The same number of seconds accomplishes much more for three lanes of through vehicles than it did for the one left turn lane.
+This often occurs because larger movements (like heavy three lane through traffic) may need a lot of green time to match the traffic demand.
+Sometimes a few left turn vehicles may wait for a second cycle to complete a left turn, while all through movement vehicles clear the intersection on one green service.
+The same number of seconds moves many more vehicles in three lanes of through traffic than it does for the one left turn lane.
 In other words, the needs of the many can outweigh the needs of the few.

-There are three basic restrictions in adding more time to a movement:
+There are three basic restrictions when adding more time to a movement:

 Why do I wait so long to get a green light off the side street?